ingo/ingo.github.io/_recipes/chile_crisp_dumplings.md

 author: Genevieve Ko
 category: Entrees
 description: Great dumplings are as much about texture as taste, and these double the welcome contrast of tenderness and crunch.
-Simultaneously fried and steamed in a covered skillet, the wrappers develop crackling brown bases, while the tops become delicately chewy.
-Inside, the crunch of spicy chile crisp punctuates soft tofu and greens.
 image: chile_crisp_dumplings.jpg
 image_attribution: Christopher Simpson
 image_source: The New York Times